Mark Twain in Nevada: Miscegenation hoax

 There was already a worry around collections for the Sanitary Fund; that they might be fraudulently collected and not being used for their stated purpose.
 Such suspicions even fell upon Reuel Gridley the organizer of Flour Sack fund drive, this despite the fact that his efforts were leaving him destitute.
 Even with such worries, it was Twain's use of the term "miscegenation" that made his statement so controversial.
 Despite the strong support of the idea that the Union must be preserved to preserve democracy itself, the idea of racial equality and sexual relations with members of a different race was seen as outrageous in Nevada as it was throughout most of the Union.
-At the time Nevada had a law fining "Cohabitation with Indians, Chinese, or Negroes" proscribing fines between 100 and 500 dollars or imprisonment from one to six months.
+At the time Nevada had a law fining "Cohabitation with Indians, Chinese, or Negroes" prescribing fines between 100 and 500 dollars or imprisonment from one to six months.
 Historian Ron Powers writes "The Emancipation Proclamation was less than two years old in the spring of 1864…Sentiment toward Negros, even on the "emancipating" side, was saturated with animosity, superstition, sexual fears and resentment: the liberators would soon have to compete with former slaves for work.
 Union-"secesh" tensions rippled through Washoe; fights erupted, shootings occurred over the question.
 Even though Union sympathy prevailed, few people accepted the notion that Negroes were equal to whites.
 Many pro-Union whites still resented black slaves for having made the war inevitable."

 The term "miscegenation" had only recently been coined by Copperheads.
 The term first appeared in a pamphlet fraudulently claiming to be written by Lincoln supporters and crafted to try and discredit him during his bid for re-election.
 By the time of Twain's own miscegenation comment the fact that the pamphlet was a hoax was publicly known, "and Clemens used the term knowing its connections to Copperheadism."